 Continuing to play for his hometown team his consistently high scoring soon brought him to the attention of the New South Wales Cricket Board and in 1926 he was selected to play for St George in Sydney making 110 on his debut.

-Australia were bowled out in their First Innings for just 66 and were to go onto to lose the Test by 675 runs a record margin of defeat that remains to this day with Bradman’s own contribution a paltry 18 and 1.
+Australia were bowled out in their First Innings for just 66 and were to go onto to lose the Test by a 675 runs a record margin of defeat that remains to this day, with Bradman’s contribution a paltry 18 and 1.

 He was dropped for the Second Test and feared that his fledgling international career would end before it had really begun but Australia performed little better than before and he was re-called as a result.